-Every two weeks, you'll do a 15 min check in with one of our faculty experts who will give you feedback and refine the scope of your project
+Throughout the summer, we'll run office hours with our faculty experts who will give you feedback and refine the scope of your project

 And whenever you have a question or get stuck, just let us know at email@example.com.
 Questions like "I'm not sure where to go from here" and "I don't know how to approach this problem" are legitimate questions, so don't hestiate to ask!